 Just writing about this recipe is making my mouth water.
 I might just have to make this recipe again pretty soon.
 I love my seafood and spice so this recipe is the perfect combination.
 I mean it’s technically quite a healthy recipe so more than once a week is okay, right?

-If you enjoyed the salmon glaze in this recipe, be sure to check out my other easy seafood recipes:
+If you enjoyed the salmon glaze in this recipe, be sure to check out other easy seafood recipes:

 Tools for making Ancho Citrus Baked Salmon: